Skip to Content

 If you ever doubted the power of paint and paneling, let u/BluejayDeep4803’s DIY renovation convince you otherwise.
 With a bit of vision (and a lot of patience), this once-plain powder room got a stunning, moody makeover using rich Calke Green paint (duped from Farrow & Ball at Sherwin Williams, because smart).
 The real magic?
 That picture frame molding that adds instant charm—even if it nearly drove OP to madness.

 Avenging-Sky went rogue and painted her tiny bathroom a deep green against everyone’s advice.
 The twist?
 It totally works.
 With just $30 of paint, a T.J.
 Maxx mirror, Anthropologie brass monkey hooks, and that iconic Etsy tiger rug, the space is now giving luxe speakeasy vibes on a DIY budget.
+Even the toilet paper holder got a clever upgrade: repurposed art in an old niche and a new dispenser that works way better.
+Oh, and yes, she painted the ceiling too—because why not?

+This user, lodaddyo tackled their early-2000s hall bathroom and gave it a fresh, modern spin that still feels warm and inviting—perfect for the kids, and for the adults who appreciate great tile.
 They swapped the shower insert for rich deep teal 3×12 Arteko tiles from Home Depot (paired with crisp white grout), added sleek, modern hardware, and updated the vanity for a cleaner, brighter look.

+Redditor Jessica13693 pulled off a stunning bathroom transformation that’s full of bold choices, earthy vibes, and plant-loving charm—and the before-and-after difference is jaw-dropping.
 And that tile.
 It’s dramatic without feeling heavy, thanks to white grout, natural light, and a smart layout that keeps the space feeling open.
 Jessica mentioned ordering tons of samples before landing on “the one,” and we can all agree—it paid off.